WEARING A FACE MASK IN THE PRACTICE

 An interview by Dr Tamara Keith on Radio Cambridgeshire describing a typical day in general practice at the moment and the unprecedented demand on our services.

 Vaccinators on Tour - coming to a venue near you!

-This is alongside a range of walk-in clinics for 1st or 2nd AstraZeneca doses running at Vaccination Centres and Pharmacies.
-All dates can be found on the new dedicated the Vaccinators on Tour website via www.thevaccinators.co.uk that will updated daily with latest information.
+All dates and venues can be found on the dedicated Vaccinators on Tour website via www.thevaccinators.co.uk, the site is updated daily with latest information.

 Eating Disorder Support